 What is the maximum safe temperature?

-The Raspberry PI will start to run slower over 85 ° C, and it is not recommended to go higher because you risk CPU damage
+The Raspberry Pi will start to run slower over 85 °C, and it is not recommended going higher because you risk CPU damage.

 How to get the current CPU temperature?

 If you are on the Raspberry desktop, you can add the current temperature in your taskbar by following these steps: